hilalakhal/ocr-project/README.md

 # ocr-project
-I'm trying to create a program that can recognize a character in image then translate it
+Create a program that can recognize a character in image then translate it and do text to speech